 We saw at least ten playful dolphins ducking and diving around our boat.
 They are friendly enough for you to get in and swim with them.
 There are no watersport huts or beach bars on Shell Island.
-In fact there is no shade at all, so go prepared with tons of suncream and a sunshade.
+In fact, there is no shade at all, so go prepared with tons of suncream (sunscreen) and a sunshade.
 And pack your camera.
 The scenery is spectacular.

 If a little pontoon boat feels a bit precarious, larger shuttles - popular with families - can take you from the equally beautiful St Andrew's State Park to the island for a couple of dollars.

 Fortunately, there are plenty of sporty activities in the vicinity, or my waistline would have taken a turn for the worse.
 The food is intensely calorific.

 "Hushpuppies" are battered batter - but they can't be faulted for taste or value for money.
-The single portions are enough to share and the local speciality is fish, which is sourced daily.
-From funky crab shacks like Hook'd to fine dining at the Firefly, seafood lovers are in for a treat.
+The single portions are enough to share and the local specialty is fish, which is sourced daily.
+From funky crab shacks, like Hook'd to fine dining at the Firefly, seafood lovers are in for a treat.

 We booked a fishing day trip and took our catch to J-Michael's Restaurant that evening for its hook-and-cook deal.
 There is something very rewarding about fishing in the day and cooking your own catch for dinner.

 Also worth a visit is Andy's Flour Power.
 They serve the most incredible tower of French toast - a must if you want a typically local breakfast.
-Allow for a lie down afterwards though, as the portions are enormous.
+Allow for a lie down afterward though, as the portions are enormous.

-After a three-course breakfast I had concerns about my first-ever paddleboard lesson immediately afterwards.
-Looking like a beached whale, I rolled on to the board - but managed to stand up.
+After a three-course breakfast, I had concerns about my first-ever paddleboard lesson immediately afterward.
+Looking like a beached whale, I rolled onto the board - but managed to stand up.
 Result!
 The guys at Waves2You were incredibly patient and good-humoured.
 As the sun blazed down and we rode the wave of a small boat in the distance, it really did feel like paradise.

 ‘I couldn't wait to get to Shipwreck Island'